 History Of Canines In The Military

 Dogs have been serving in the military for centuries.
-They’ve been used mainly as guides, scouts, and messenger dogs.
+They’ve been handy mainly as guides, scouts, and messenger dogs.
 We’ve also used them in medieval times as knights’ trusty protectors – and even today, many military police units use dogs to sniff out explosives and other contraband items.

 However, the majority of domesticated dogs will not be able to survive in wartime conditions.
 On the other hand, working guard or patrol dogs will be just fine.
-So next time you’re chatting about dogs with your friends, mention these surprising facts about canines in the military.
+So, next time you’re chatting about dogs with your friends, mention these surprising facts about canines in the military.

 Military Dog Breeds

 Belgian Malinois dogs are great at bomb detection thanks to their excellent sense of smell and hearing.
-And American Staffordshire Terriers are popular for their aggression towards threats, making them ideal guard dogs.
+American Staffordshire Terriers are popular for their aggression towards threats, making them ideal guard dogs.
 Here are the top seven military dog breeds currently in use:

 1) German Shephard